 If your CGPA is below 2.0, the tool will alert you.
 Use "Add Semester" to plan your recovery path.

-Criteria: CGPA < 2.00 at the end of any semester.
+Threshold: Securing a Cumulative GPA of strictly less than 2.00 at the end of any regular semester.

 FAST NUCES Medals & Dean's List